wmde/wikibase-release-pipeline/docs/conventional-commits.md

 refactor!: remove support for sabre-toothed tiger
 ```

+Will generate the following changelog entry:

+#### 💅 Refactors

+- remove support for sabre-toothed tiger

 ### Performance change for a certain component

 Noting that a change is specific to a component or subsystem in a project.